SnickerdoodleLabs/protocol/documentation/sdql/README.md

 - `url_visited_count`: accesses the number of times urls are visited by DW user
 - `chain_transactions`: accesses the transaction volume (in USD) and count by the DW user per chain
 - `balance`: accesses the balance of the DW user per chain
+- `nft`: accesses the aggregated nft holdings data of the user

 #### return (required)
 The return sub-keyword specifies the object type that will be returned by a query.
 Supported types include: